Yellow flags, red flags, black eyes for NFL’s 100th season

 The Colts are 5-3 behind Brissett, but they’d be 7-1 if not for 46-year-old Adam Vinatieri suddenly looking his age.
 Long dubbed the best clutch kicker in league history, Vinatieri has missed five extra points and five field goals, including the shanked 43-yarder that would have given Indy the late lead in Pittsburgh last week.
 He also missed two field goals and an extra point in a loss to Chargers in the opener.

-The Bengals (0-8) have a jump-start on the top pick in the 2020 NFL draft, although the Dolphins, Jets, Redskins and Falcons are close behind with one win each.
+The Bengals (0-8) have a jump-start on the top pick in the 2020 NFL draft, although the Dolphins, Jets, Redskins and Falcons are close behind with one loss each.

 —